-Deeply committed to interfaith education and dialogue, Rev. Dr. Platten serves as an Ambassador for the Parliament of the World’s Religions, and, with a panel of clergy from various faiths, she writes for and coordinates the publication of “In Good Faith"- a weekly newspaper advice column offering expert opinions of a spiritual and personal nature.
-She hosts a weekly radio talk show of the same name.
+Deeply committed to interfaith education and dialogue, Ahriana serves as an Ambassador for the Parliament of the World’s Religions, leads the Colorado Springs Interfaith Collaboration, and, with a panel of clergy from various faiths, she writes for and coordinates the publication of “In Good Faith” a weekly interfaith newspaper column offering expert opinions of a spiritual and personal nature.
+She hosts a weekly podcast of the same name.

-In her role as a business strategist, Rev. Dr. Platten began her career by opening her own marketing firm in 1988.
-After six successful years of work in the USA, she was invited to partner with a prestigious London-based company to form VitAlex International Marketing.
-In her twenty years as its president, she conducted market feasibility research and designed marketing strategies for multi-million dollar projects in the U.S., China, Brazil, South Korea, Turkey, Germany, Hungary, Algeria, Vietnam, Maldives, Egypt, and Switzerland, among other countries.
-Rev. Dr. Platten retired from Vitalex in 2015.
-Her business acumen is reflected in her continued writing for business publications and through her business consulting services.
+In her role as a business strategist, Ahriana began her career by opening her own marketing firm in 1988.
+In a short period of time she was invited to partner with a London-based company to form VitAlex International Marketing.
+In her twenty years as its president, she designed strategies for multi-million dollar projects in the U.S., China, Brazil, South Korea, Turkey, Germany, Hungary, Algeria, Vietnam, Maldives, Egypt, and Switzerland.
+She retired in 2015 in order to give more time to her ministerial and interfaith efforts.